jjbaqueta/Artificial_intelligence/README.md

 # Artificial_intelligence
 In this repository there are some projects regarding artificial intelligence techniques.
 In particular, autonomous agents, genetic algorithms, fuzzy logic and neural networks.

-Fuzzy Classifier
+<b>Fuzzy Classifier</b>

 In this project a fuzzy classifier was implemented to solve a classification problem.
 The results from fuzzy classifier are compared against the results obtained from a multi-layer perceptron network (MLP).
 In particular, the neural network used in this project was built using the framework Weka (implemented in  Java).
+In this experiment, the classifiers are used to decide whether a money bill is genuine or fake according with some wavelet components.
 Below, it is shown a simple comparison between approaches:

 - Fuzzy approach: